benswift/benswift.github.io/index.md

 the core development team for the [Extempore](https://github.com/digego/extempore) livecoding environment.

-I'm an [Educational Experience Designer (Senior Lecturer)](https://cecs.anu.edu.au/people/ben-swift) in the [School of Cybernetics](https://3ainstitute.org) at the [Australian National University](https://anu.edu.au/) in Canberra, Australia, where I lead the [c/c/c (code/creativity/culture)
+I'm an [Educational Experience Designer/Senior Lecturer](https://cecs.anu.edu.au/people/ben-swift) in the [School of Cybernetics](https://3ainstitute.org) at the [Australian National University](https://anu.edu.au/) in Canberra, Australia, where I lead the [c/c/c (code/creativity/culture)